CleanCut/rusty_textui/README.md

         // Draw the current state of everything screen.draw(player_col, 12, "X", Color::Blue);

+        // Flip the frames so the one we drew to is visible, and a new blank frame is ready for us
-        // Render everything that has been drawn to the terminal screen.render();
+        // to draw the next frame to.
+        screen.flip();
     }
 }